 - The Bolt can be physically screwed to the mount so that it can’t easily be lost or stolen.
 Handier than you might think.

-- The Bolt is more aerodynamic.
-(No further comment!).
+- The Bolt is supposedly more aerodynamic.
+(No further comment!
+0.01w baby).

-- The Elemnt comes with a 3 mounts, fairly cheap ones but a nice, convenient touch to have more than one mount (Bolt has 2).
+- The Elemnt comes with a 3 fairly cheap mounts but a nice, convenient touch to have more than one mount provided in the box (Bolt has 2).

-- In this Wahoo Elemnt Review we found a highly decent battery life of 17 hours (Bolt is 15 hours)
+- In this Wahoo Elemnt Review we found a highly decent battery life of 17 hours (Bolt is 15 hours).
+Edit: more than a year later I would still say I’m getting somewhere near 17 hours even when navigating and attached to several sensors.
+The same can NOT be said of some other products.

-- There are audible alerts as well as configurable series of LEDs at the side of the screen which I have set to match power zones.
+- There are audible alerts as well as configurable series of LEDs at the side of the screen which I preferred to set to match power zones.

 - Elemnt can follow complex, custom workouts as part of tests or more comprehensive plans.
 For example I download workouts from Training Peaks to control my KICKR (review and more detail of that here).
 You can control ERG mode, level mode or replay a recent ride on a smart trainer to change resistance to simulate the ascents/descents.
 Cool!!
 But certainly not unique to Wahoo.